-3.18 Sport is one of the largest areas of academic interest across the UK, with a broad-based body of knowledge and an increasing interest in the development of new knowledge.
+- 3.18 Sport is one of the largest areas of academic interest across the UK, with a broad-based body of knowledge and an increasing interest in the development of new knowledge.
 Programmes of study with sport in the title broadly reference the Council of Europe definition: 'Sport means all forms of physical activity which, through casual or organised participation, aim at expressing or improving physical fitness and mental well-being, forming social relationships or obtaining results in competition at all levels'.10 This can be taken to include competitive sport, outdoor pursuits, aesthetic movement and conditioning.
-However, higher education programmes which study sport are likely to include health, fitness, injury prevention, diagnosis and treatment, coaching, physical activity and exercise, and may cover the social, cultural, scientific and management aspects of sport independently or in combination, encompassing the widest possible range of concepts.

-3.19 Degree programmes in sport are now commonplace across the UK, providing a credible and valid academic pursuit for those students interested in a wide range of career options, with students gaining transferable skills relevant to many employment routes.
-Employment in sport, leisure, tourism, management, education, research and health are common graduate pathways for students completing these courses, as well as other wider career destinations.
-Many students go onto postgraduate qualifications to further enhance their employability or to pursue a particular career such as teaching.

-3.20 Because sport is such a substantial academic area, considerable differences in the emphasis in content and approach to learning have arisen across the sector.
-Programmes may focus on specific aspects of the subject area or may take a multidisciplinary or interdisciplinary approach, covering conceptual and contextual frameworks.
-The design of programmes, including the selection of learning outcomes, subject content and experiential learning reflect the focus chosen.
-Programmes generally cover at least one of the following five areas, and often more than one:
+However, higher education programmes which study sport are likely to include health, fitness, injury prevention, diagnosis and treatment, coaching, physical activity and exercise, and may cover the social, cultural, scientific and management aspects of sport independently or in combination, encompassing the widest possible range of concepts. - 3.19 Degree programmes in sport are now commonplace across the UK, providing a credible and valid academic pursuit for those students interested in a wide range of career options, with students gaining transferable skills relevant to many employment routes.
+Employment in sport, leisure, tourism, management, education, research and health are common graduate pathways for students completing these courses, as well as other wide career destinations.
+Many students go onto postgraduate qualifications to further enhance their employability or to pursue a particular career such as teaching. - 3.20 Because sport is such a substantial academic area, considerable differences in the may focus on specific aspects of the subject area or may take a multidisciplinary or interdisciplinary approach, covering conceptual and contextual frameworks.
+The de programmes, including the selection of learning outcomes, subject content and exp learning reflect the focus chosen.
+Programmes generally cover at least one of the fifive areas, and often more than one: